 This article marks the 40th anniversary of formal relations between the EU and Canada and features an interview with Jeremy Kinsman by Ivan Watson.
-It was published in our local Saanich News, it was conducted after Ivan's internship with EUCAnet.org.
+The interview was published in our local Saanich News, it was conducted after Ivan's internship with EUCAnet.org.

 Sept 13, 2016 by Ivan Watson